Take a picture with both Merlion statues – the ‘cub’ and its ‘parent’ – at the Merlion Park for a memorable keepsake.

 But with the completion of Esplanade Bridge in 1997, the statue could no longer be viewed clearly from the waterfront.

-This large Merlion statue with water gushing from its mouth was conceptualised by Kwan Sai Kheong and crafted by Lim Nah Seng in 1972.
-It was relocated 120 metres away from its original position in 2002 to where it stands in Merlion Park today, in front of The Fullerton Hotel and facing Marina Bay.
+So in 2002, the Merlion was relocated 120 metres away from the original position to where it stands in Merlion Park today, in front of Fullerton Hotel and overlooking Marina Bay.

 The park also houses a smaller Merlion statue.
 Known as the ‘Merlion cub’, it stands at 2 metres tall and weighs three tonnes.